thecloudexplorers/engineering-standards/coding-standards/powershell-standards.md

 2. **2.2** Document every parameter with `.PARAMETER Name` and a clear description.
    *Note:* Ensures each `param()` entry is self-explanatory when viewed via help.

+3. **2.3** Use the universal placeholder GUID format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` in example blocks instead of fake or real GUIDs.
+   *Note:* Prevents security-linting tools from flagging example GUIDs.

 ---

 ## 3. Parameter Block